Psychedelic Psychotherapy

 Do we heal from trauma?
 I had a session with my mentor, during which he claimed that we don’t heal from trauma.
 It was one of those shocking statements he’s famous for – at least in my world.
 It undermines the consensus of experts in the trauma field.
 I almost wrote the “trauma industry”.
 A … Read more

 I just finished The Immortality Key: The Secret History of the Religion with No Name, by lawyer, Brian Muraresku.
 Usually when I come across a book with “Immortality” and “Secret” in the title I groan inwardly and take a pass.
 But this guy dug into the science of his subject.
-He was educated by the … Read more
+The Jesuits educated him, and … Read more

+How can I be happy?
 In the first part of this two part series I cautioned against making happiness the goal of life.
-Rather, the goal might be to live your own life while creating as little suffering as possible along the way.
-Keep your heart open as you do so, surrounding yourself with only those who will let you … Read more
+Happiness is a byproduct of living well and living true.
+The focus needs to be on living your own life while creating as little suffering as possible along the way.
+Keep your … Read more

 Unto Us a Child Is Born